6eero/Arthafolio/README.md

 # 📊 Arthafolio

-Arthafolio is a **cryptocurrency portfolio tracker** designed to help users effortlessly manage and monitor their digital assets 💰.
+Arthafolio is a sleek and user-friendly **cryptocurrency portfolio tracker** that makes monitoring your digital assets effortless 💰.

 ## ⚡ Features